 Addressing health disparities during COVID-19

-A board-certified dermatologist applies her own life experiences to address health disparities during the COVID-19 pandemic and beyond.
+A dermatologist applies her own life experiences to address health disparities during the COVID-19 pandemic and beyond.

 Dr. Bowers' story